uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

   - Name of the service
 - `--command
 -c <text>`
   - Optional.
-The command that is passed to a running container. (default '/bin/bash')
+The command that is passed to a running container. (default 'launcher /bin/bash')
 - `--container <text>`
   - Optional.
 The specific container you want to exec in.
 By default the first essential container will be used.
 - `--task-id <text>`
   - Optional.
-ID of the task you want to exec in.
+ID of the task you want to exec into.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.